allaway/schematic_db/README.md

 ##### Manifest Store

-The [ManifestStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/manifest_store/manifest_store.py) class is used to interact with the Schematic API to download manifests needed to update the database.
+The [ManifestStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/manifest_store/manifest_store.py) is an Abstract Base Class.
+This means it is meant to be inherited from and not used.
+It provides no functionality, just as interface.
+Inheriting from it implies that child class must implement it's methods with the same signature.
+The child classes(see blow) interact with the asset store in Synapse to download manifests needed to update the database.
 The ManifestStore is used by the [RDBUpdater](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb_updater/rdb_updater.py) class.

+The [APIManifestStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/manifest_store/api_manifest_store.py) class uses the Schematic API.
+The [SynapseManifestStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/manifest_store/synapse_store.py) uses the python Synapse client.

 ##### Schema Graph